Is this Mercury Transit visible in Washington DC?

 Where to See the 2078 Mercury Transit

-Regions seeing at least some parts of the transit: Much of Europe, South/West Asia, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing at least some parts of the transit: Europe, Much of Asia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Who Can See the Transit